otosense/slang/README.md

 communicate the signal's informational content:
 A language.

-Us humans have developed many systems of symbols to represent or transmit various forms of information.
+We humans have developed many systems of symbols to represent or transmit various forms of information.
 For instance,
 - Natural spoken language, from phonemes to morphemes, to words and meta-word structures (simply put, grammar).
 - Written scripts to symbolize either the sounds of the spoken words, or the ideas they mean to symbolize.